-It is a specific approach of carrying out the development process, where testing is done first, and its output, decides and drives the development process.
+It is a specific approach of carrying out the development process, where testing is done first and its output decides and drives the development process.
 It is one of the agile methodologies of software development, where the test cases for a particular code, functionality or feature, is written and executed, before deploying and implementing that code.
-The basic working of TDD, involves writing the test first, on the basis of specified requirement, and restructuring and improving the code quality, to pass these test.
+The basic working of TDD involves writing the test first based on the specified requirement and restructuring and improving the code quality to pass these test.

-Abbreviated as TDD, in test driven development, requirements are implemented in the form of test cases, to cover each of the functionality and features.
-The tests are executed, and accordingly, the code is refactored or improved, on the failure of its corresponding test cases, and subsequently the improved code, and is made to pass through the new test(for other different functionality).
-Thus, TDD involves the repetition of cycles, until the codes are enhanced, to pass each design test.
+Abbreviated as TDD, in test-driven development, requirements are implemented in the form of test cases to cover each of the functionality and features.
+The tests are executed and accordingly the code is refactored or improved on the failure of its corresponding test cases and subsequently the improved code is made to pass through the new test(for other different functionality).
+Thus, TDD involves the repetition of cycles until the codes are enhanced to pass each design test.

-The complete process of developing a software product, using the TDD approach, may be seen as repetition of multiple cycles, where each cycle, comprises of following activities, in a subsequent manner:
+The complete process of developing a software product using the TDD approach may be seen as a repetition of multiple cycles, where each cycle comprises of following activities in a subsequent manner:

-Verify and validating the desired and appropriate working of the test harness suite.
-The test created in the previous stage, is examined to ensure that it does not get passed, without the availability of the code.
-Further, it is also evaluated that the test does not passes, always, rather it should fail also, on encountering with specific conditions or circumstances.
+Verify and validate the desired and appropriate working of the test harness suite.
+The test created in the previous stage is examined to ensure that it does not get passed, without the availability of the code.
+Further, it is also evaluated that the test does not passes always, rather it should fail also on encountering with specific conditions or circumstances.

-The whole cycle is repeated, to consider other different requirement/ specification, and accordingly following the previously stated 5 phases, to produce the code of desired quality, fulfilling the specified requirement.
+The whole cycle is repeated to consider other different requirements/ specification and accordingly following the previously stated 5 phases to produce the code of desired quality fulfilling the specified requirement.

-All teams and individuals, involved in software development, communicates with each other, which enables them to have accurate and detailed knowledge of the product, and subsequently, decides the acceptance criteria from the user's perspective, based on which acceptance tests are created, and similar activities, as applicable in TDD, is being carried out, further, to drive the development process.
-It is pertinent, to mention that the acceptance test, may be used, to derive the developer tests.
+All teams and individuals involved in software development communicate with each other, which enables them to have accurate and detailed knowledge of the product and subsequently decides the acceptance criteria from the user's perspective based on which acceptance tests are created and similar activities as applicable in TDD, is being carried out further to drive the development process.
+It is pertinent to mention that the acceptance test may be used, to derive the developer tests.

-Actually, it's a test driven development, where unit test or developer test is being created, and subsequently the code is produced, to pass these tests.
-This already, has been discussed, in detail.
+It's a test driven development, where the unit test or developer test is being created, and subsequently, the code is produced, to pass these tests.
+This already, has been discussed in detail.

-Below given, are some of the tools and framework, readily available in the market, for the purpose of test driven development.
+Below given, are some of the tools and framework, readily available in the market, for test-driven development.